Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 The Untold Story of a War Widow Turned Resistance Fighter and Savior of American POWs

 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around June 21, 2022.
 This date is subject to change due to shipping delays beyond our control.

-The New York Times bestselling author of Fly Girls shares the riveting story of an unsung World War II hero who saved countless American lives in the Philippines.
+The riveting story of an unsung World War II hero who saved countless American lives in the Philippines.

 When Florence Finch died at the age of 101, few of her Ithaca, NY neighbors knew that this unassuming Filipina native was a Presidential Medal of Freedom recipient, whose courage and sacrifice were unsurpassed in the Pacific War against Japan.
 Long accustomed to keeping her secrets close in service of the Allies, she waited fifty years to reveal the story of those dramatic and harrowing days to her own children.

 Florence was an unlikely warrior.
 She relied on her own intelligence and fortitude to survive on her own from the age of seven, facing bigotry as a mixed-race mestiza with the dual heritage of her American serviceman father and Filipina mother.